Research

 Quasar Spectral Survey Analysis

-In Wu & Shen (2022), we measured spectral properties for the 750,414 quasars included in the latest SDSS Data Release 16 Quasar (DR16Q) catalog (Lyke et al. 2020).
+In Wu & Shen (2022), we measured spectral properties for the 750,414 quasars included in the SDSS Data Release 16 Quasar (DR16Q) catalog (Lyke et al. 2020).
 These quasars cover broad ranges in redshift ($0.1\lesssim z\lesssim 6$) and luminosity ($44\lesssim \log{L_{\rm bol}/{\rm erg\, s^{-1}} \lesssim 48}$).
-Starting from this quasar catalog, we follow the practice in earlier work (e.g., Shen et al. 2011, 2019) to fit the SDSS spectra with a global continuum+emission lines model, using the public code PyQSOFIT (Guo et al. 2018) implemented minor custom adjustments to the fitting constraints.
-The input fitting parameter file is conveniently accessible online through our GitHub repository.
+Following established practice (e.g., Shen et al. 2011, 2019), we fit each spectrum with a global continuum–emission-line model using the public PyQSOFIT package (Guo et al. 2018), with minor, well-documented constraint adjustments.
+The input parameter file and reproducible workflow are available on our GitHub repository.

-Broad-Line Region Photoionization Computation
+AGN Line-Emitting Region Photoionization

 Black Hole Binary Dynamics